-Toulouse is the capitale of the region Occitanie.
+Toulouse is the capital of the region Occitanie.
 It’s nicknamed the pink city, “La Ville Rose” because of its red bricks and roof tiles.

 Although it is a pretty big city, the city centre itself is fairly small.
 It’s very easy to explore it on foot.
 As you roam around town, you will discover how lively and friendly Toulouse is.

-The first thing you should do in Toulouse is heading to Le Capitole.
-From there, you can head to La Daurade for a picnic.
+- Having a picnic at La Daurade.
 You can sit on the river banks and look at the beautiful views of the river Garonne.

-Toulouse is also home to many museums.
-The best ones are Toulouse Museum and Les Abattoirs.
+- Visiting museums.
+The best ones are the Toulouse Museum and Les Abattoirs.

-For food, head to rue du Taur.
-You will find many restaurants.
+- Going for dinner in the Rue du Taur.
+You will find many restaurants in Rue du Taur.
 Anything you can think of will be there.
-For drinks on the other hand, St Pierre, Esquirol and Jean Jaures will be the best places to go to.
+For drinks, on the other hand, St Pierre, Esquirol and Jean Jaures will be the best places to go to.

-ACTIVITIES IN TOULOUSE: The best way to explore the city is either by foot or bike.
+- Roaming around the city centre.
+The best way to explore the city is either by foot or bike.
 If you want to learn more about Toulouse and make the best of your time there, you can either go on a walking tour or a guided bike tour.
-They are both great options but exploring Toulouse by bike is very cool!

 Bordeaux is the biggest city in South West France.
 Famous for being the main wine region in France, it’s also one of the prettiest cities you will get to see.
 Architecturally speaking, it features a very different style than Toulouse.
 Bordeaux is a whole new universe.

 There are many things to do there and I would recommend spending at least 2 or 3 days in Bordeaux.

 In summer, you will get to see the Water Mirror on the main square, La Place de la Bourse.